 - A. Only services identified on in-the Individualized Service Plan are available for reimbursement under the HCBS-CHRP waiver.
-Reimbursement will be made only to licensed or certified providers, as defined in Section 8.508.160 and services will be reimbursed per a fee for service schedule as determined by on a daily rate basis based on the Department's HCBS-CHRP Rate Schedule-through the Medicaid Management Information System (MMIS) for the habilitative services.
+Reimbursement will be made only to licensed or certified providers, as defined in Section 8.508.160 and services will be reimbursed per a fee for service schedule as determined by on a daily rate basis based on the Department's HCBS-CHRP Rate Schedule through the Medicaid Management Information System (MMIS) for the habilitative services.
 Medicaid shall not pay for room and board.
 The equivalent of the full federal SSI benefit will provide for the room, board and personal needs allowance.
-Education costs will be reimbursed through the Department of Education and rot by the Colorado Department of Human Services or Medicaid. - B. Only those services not available under Medicaid EPSDT, Medicaid State Plan benefits, Third Party Resources, or other public funded programs, services or supports are available through the CHRP Waiver.
-All available community services must be exhausted before requesting similar services from the waiver.
-The CHRP Waiver does not reimburse services that are the responsibility of the Colorado Department of Education. - C. Reimbursement for Habilitation service does not include the cost of normal facility maintenance, upkeep and improvement., other This exclusion does not include than such costs for modifications or adaptations to a facility required to assure the health and safety of Celients or to meet the requirements of the applicable life safety code. - D. Medicaid shall not pay for room and board. - E. Claims for Targeted Case Management are reimbursable pursuant to 10 CCR 2505-10 Section 8.761.4-.5-et seg.
+Education costs will be reimbursed through the Department of Education and rot by the Colorado Department of Human Services or Medicaid. - B. Only those services not available under Medicaid EPSDT, Medicaid State Plan benefits, Third services from the waiver.
+The CHRP Waiver does not reimburse services that are the responsibility of the Colorado Department of Education. - C. Reimbursement for Habilitation service does not include the cost of normal facility maintenance, upkeep and improvement., other This exclusion does not include than such costs for modifications or adaptations to a facility-required to assure the health and safety of Celients or to meet the requirements of the applicable life safety code. - D. Medicaid shall not pay for room and board. - E. Claims for Targeted Case Management are reimbursable pursuant to 40 CCR 2505-10 Section 8.761.4-.5-et seq.